 Amol and I each reviewed the new changes to American Airlines’ AAdvantage program when they were announced on Wednesday.
-Although there’s some overlap, I took the approach of discussing what those changes mean for existing US Airways customers while Amol covered the changes for American Airlines customers.
+Although there’s some overlap, I took the approach of discussing what those changes mean for existing US Airways customers.

 To give you a better idea of exactly what’s changing, I though it would be useful to draw up key points and display them side-by-side.
 This is similar to my existing loyalty program comparison tables but drilled down to the basics.
 It’s also not as pretty. 😛 I’m testing out a new table plug-in that may be useful for other projects in the future, like sorting lists of Fifth Freedom flights or comparing award prices for the same route booked with different programs.

 In any case, here are the major changes you can look forward to when the programs merge to create the new American AAdvantage.
 Remember that this won’t happen until the second quarter of 2015.
 The exact date is still not known.
 Until then, the existing benefits of either program will apply.

 |American Airlines Gold||US Airways Silver Preferred||NEW American Airlines Gold|

 |Free Checked Bags||2 (50 lbs)||1 (50 lbs)||2 (50 lbs)|

 |Domestic Upgrades||500-mile credits||Unlimited||500-mile creditsbut free < 500 miles|

 Takeaway: American Airlines customers will gain some free upgrades while US Airways customers will lose most free upgrades and also the ability to perform a free same-day change.
 (Although one has to ask how many flights were getting upgraded to begin with with such low status?)
 US Airways customers will gain more free checked bags — I’m assuming here that the checked baggage benefit for AA will prevail.